troyhacks/MoonLight/docs/moonbase/module/effects.md

 * towardsY: copies X into Y
 * towardsZ: copies XY into Z

-Note: some effects already do this theirselves e.g. FreqMatrix runs on 1D but copies to 2D and 3D if size allows.
+🚨: some effects already do this theirselves e.g. FreqMatrix runs on 1D but copies to 2D and 3D if size allows.